waffle-iron/r-doc/jsondb/README.md

 yarn generate
 ```

-Open `localhost:3000` in your browser.
+Open `localhost:3004` in your browser.

+> Because there may be other node servers that need to be run, I have set the default port to `3004`

 ## Watch for changes